 First, a few relevant stats.
 In 2011 the Trans-Americas Journey thoroughly explored four, albeit very small, countries including Belize, Guatemala, Honduras, and El Salvador.
 We drove 8,055 miles (12,963 km) and spent US$2,300 on fuel.
 We had one flat tire (after driving over a nail in Copan, Honduras) and bounced over about a billion topes/tumulos (vicious Latin American speed bumps) and through twice that many pot holes.

-We also spent nearly all 365 nights of 2011 in hotels (when we weren’t lucky enough to be staying with new friends, old friends or family).
-In no particular order, here…
+We also spent nearly all 365 nights of 2011 in hotels (whenever we weren’t staying with new friends, old friends, or family).
+Here are our best stays.

 The best hotels of 2011

 Best private plunge pool: The Honeymoon Cabana at Francis Ford Coppola’s Blancaneaux Lodge in Belize has many romantic touches.
 The most irresistible one is the private plunge pool.
 It’s roomier and deeper that most plunge pools and it’s ultra-private with sweeping views over the hills and forests of the Mountain Pine Ridge Forest Reserve and Privassion Creek below.